microsoft/playwright/docs/src/api/params.md

 Maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [`method: BrowserContext.setDefaultTimeout`].

-## python-evaluate-expression
-* langs: python
-- `expression` <string>

-JavaScript expression to be evaluated in the browser context.
-If it looks like a function declaration, it is interpreted as a function.
-Otherwise, evaluated as an expression.

 ## python-evaluate-force-expression
 * langs: python